nymorales23/va.gov-team/products/ask-va/products/product-role-expectations.md

 - Identify and communicate blockers from the front-end team that impact back-end CRM work
 - Form and help coordinate key relationships with stakeholders involved in back-end CRM work
 - This looks like
-  - Participate in user research and invite stakeholders to observe
+  - Participate in priority or critical user research, as needed and invite stakeholders to observe
-  - Make sure each team member and stakeholder are aware of the expectations and are set up to succeed
+  - Ensure team members and stakeholders are aware of the expectations, dependencies, and pending actions
-  - Gain commitments from leaders and team members

 ### Team leadership
-- Lead the back-end team alongside with VEO leadership to stay on track for delivery while prioritizing team health
+- Coordinate with CRM back-end PM and VEO leadership to track and prioritize delivery tasks
-- Reduce or eliminate unnecessary government bureaucracy to create a healthy and productive environment for teams to focus on shipping products over processes
+- Coordinate with CRM back-end PM and VEO leadership to reduce bureaucracy delays
 - This looks like
-  - Continuously ask yourself, “What problem are we trying to solve?” and then ensure the team is focused on delivering a minimum viable product
+  - Understanding the problem that is the team is trying to solve
+  - Coordinate with CRM back-end PM and VEO leadership on miminum viable product delivery
-  - Alongside OCTO Product Lead, limit external demands from both teams to ensure product delivery
+  - Alongside OCTO Product Lead, facilitate, assess and coordinate for resolution AVA and CRM team demands that could impact product delivery